facebookresearch/rebel/README.md

 ## Training a value net

-Use the following command to train a value net:
+Use the following command to train a value net with data generation placed on CPU:

 ```
 python run.py --adhoc --cfg conf/c02_selfplay/liars_sp.yaml \